 Presenting at Springboard

 More than 130 nonprofits have presented at Springboard!
-The participating nonprofit’s Executive Director delivers a 10-minute presentation on a question or challenge faced by the agency, followed by a facilitated session where panelists brainstorm on the question.
+The participating nonprofit’s Executive Director (or other leader) delivers a 10-minute presentation on a question or challenge faced by the agency, followed by a facilitated session where panelists brainstorm on the question.
 Appropriate questions are:

 - Timely and relevant